-It is the purpose of the Department of History to prepare students to use the discipline of history and international studies as analytical tools to understand the dynamics of today's ever-changing and complex society.
+It is the purpose of the Department of History and Political Science to prepare students to use the disciplines of history, political science, and international studies as analytical tools to understand the dynamics of today's ever-changing and complex society.
 Courses in American history, Latin America, Europe, Africa, political science, and church history, along with student-teacher interaction, will provide ethical values and a knowledge base that will meet the department's purpose.
 The course offerings provide graduates with the skills needed to be competitive in graduate school, law school, and research.
 The knowledge gleaned from the courses taught in the department will promote a sound academic background and both spiritual and moral values.
 In addition, the student will learn to appreciate the diversity of a growing multicultural world society.

-To be admitted as a major in the Department of History, students must have completed 30 hours of course work, including EN 112 Freshman Composition and at least two courses in the History Department.
+To be admitted as a major in the Department of History and Political Science, students must have completed 30 hours of course work, including EN 112 Freshman Composition and at least two courses in the History Department.
 Applicants must also have an overall minimum GPA of 2.00 and a minimum GPA of 2.25 in the history courses.

 Candidates for the B.A. degree must pass a departmental essay exit examination in their senior year with a minimum grade of C+.
-Students will also be recommended to take one of the national standardized tests (e.g., the GRE), but the score will not affect the student's graduation.
+Students will also be recommended to take one of the national standardized tests (e.g., the GRE, LSAT), but the score will not affect the student's graduation.

-Many graduates in history attend law school; others choose graduate school for careers in teaching and research.
+Many graduates in history and/or political science attend law school; others choose graduate school for careers in teaching and research.
 They may also find rewarding careers in governmental agencies such as the Department of State, the Diplomatic Corps, private industry, foundations, archives, and criminal justice organizations.